 Desert subterranean termites don’t require the dampness that most other termite species need.
 They love dry wood.
-The presence of drop tubes from ceiling rafters, sheetrock, or plasterboard indicate an infestation, as do honeycombed timber and holes in sheetrock.
+The presence of drop tubes from ceiling rafters, sheetrock, or plasterboard indicates an infestation, as do honeycombed timber and small holes in sheetrock.

 The photo to the right demonstrates a termite drop tube.

 Arid Subterranean Termites